nparktate/smart_sort/README.md

 Use `/smartsort debug` to see detailed logs in your chat, which can help identify issues.

 ## Changelog

+### 1.3.10 (2023-07-12)
+- Added player inventory sorting with professional placement logic
+- Implements smart allocation of weapons, tools, and armor to optimal slots
+- Optimized model selection for faster sorting of large inventories
+- Added persistent player preferences for auto-sorting
+- Enhanced AI prompts for more efficient sorting

 ### 1.3.9 (2023-06-15)
 - Unified all commands under `/smartsort` for better user experience